ruuda/blog/posts/rcl-patch.md

 </code></pre>

-This evaluates to the same toml, but now a script can easily rewrite the version files.
+This evaluates to the same toml, and now a script can easily rewrite the version files.
 It’s powerful,
-but the downsides show even in this simple example: the main configuration is more complex, there is a sprawl of small files, and it’s impossible to see at a glance what versions we are running.
+but the downsides show even in this simple example: the main configuration grows more complex, there is a sprawl of small files, and it’s impossible to see at a glance what versions we are running.
 The additional indirection makes `grep` less useful,